Massey University: Palmerston North campus (Manawatū)

-Wellington Campus
+Wellington campus (Pukeahu)

-The Wellington campus was created through the merger with Wellington Polytechnic that was approved by the New Zealand Government and took place in 1999.
+The Pukeahu campus in Wellington campus was created through the merger with Wellington Polytechnic that was approved by the New Zealand Government and took place in 1999.
 The history of Wellington Polytechnic goes back to 1886 when the Wellington School of Design was established, it had a name change in 1891 to Wellington Technical School and in 1963 it was divided into Wellington Polytechnic and Wellington High School.

-Part of Massey Wellington sits inside the Dominion Museum building.
-The Wellington campus primarily specialises in Design (College of Creative Arts), Nursing, and Communication and Journalism.
-It has over 4,000 students.
+The Pukeahu campus primarily specialises in Design (College of Creative Arts), Nursing and Communication and Journalism.
+It has over 2,500 students.

 Extramural

 Extramural study first began in 1960 and Massey University is New Zealand's largest and pre-eminent provider of distance education.
 Massey is known for its flexible learning and innovative delivery options and this tradition continues in the use of blended and online learning.

-The university, in the mid-2010s, embarked on a major project to further digitise its distance delivery and in 2015 adopted Moodle (branded as Stream) as its new Learning Management System (LMS).
+In the mid-2010s, the university embarked on a major project to further digitise its distance delivery and in 2015 adopted Moodle (branded as Stream) as its new Learning Management System (LMS).

-The Covid-19 pandemic that started in 2019 further spurred investment in digital distance education.
+Libraries

+The Massey University Library was first established at Massey Agricultural College in 1930 when the first librarian, Erica Baillie, was appointed at the college.
+The library of the Palmerston North University College became part of the Massey College Library after the merger of the two institutions in 1963.
+With the expansion of the university to other locations, site libraries were established.
+These include the Auckland campus library in 1993, the Hokowhitu site library in 1996 (since closed) with the merger with Palmerston North College of Education, and Wellington campus library in 1999 with the merger with Wellington Polytechnic.
+For a time in the 2000s, a site library was also operated at Ruawharo in Napier.

+Like the university, the library has grown exponentially since the 1960s.
+It caters for both on-campus and distance students.
+Māori materials are well represented in the library collections.
+Among the collections with Māori material are the Ngā Kupu Ora collection, Māori Land Court Minute Books and the Bagnall collection.
+Heritage collections administered by the library include the Library Special Collections and the Massey University Archives.

+Singapore campus

+In April 2024, Chancellor Jan Thomas and Prime Minister Christopher Luxon confirmed that Massey University would partner with Singapore's PSB Academy as part of plans to establish an international branch campus.
+The Singapore campus opened in November 2024, offering a bachelor in information science, a bachelor of business of analytics.